QualityMermaid/reading-notes-102db5/README.md

 - git status (will tell you the status of the file, red means untracked files)
 - git add . (stages the enviroment)
 - git commit -m "XXX"(add a message in the XXX for why you are commiting the code)
-- git push (pushes my local code in git into github)
+- git push (pushes my local code in git into github which is remote)

 #### Extentions
 - Better Comments